OCHA-DAP/pa-anticipatory-action/README.md

 ## Repository structure
 ```
-├── indicators
+├── indicators              <- generalized code to retrieve and process data, compute indices, etc.
-|    ├── drought <-- contains indicator related scripts
+|    ├── drought            <- contains indicator related scripts
-|    |    ├── data <-- this data is not saved on Github, but folder will be created when data is downloaded
+|    |    ├── data          <- this data is not saved on Github, but folder will be created when data is downloaded
-|    |    └── README <-- indicator specific information
+|    |    └── README        <- indicator specific information
 |    |
 |    ├── flooding
 |    |